rancher/docs/content/os/v1.x/en/installation/running-rancheros/workstation/docker-machine/_index.md

 _Available as of v1.5_

-You should refer to the documentation of [Hyper-V driver](https://docs.docker.com/machine/drivers/hyper-v/), here is an example of using the RancherOS latest link:
+You should refer to the documentation of [Hyper-V driver](https://docs.docker.com/machine/drivers/hyper-v/), here is an example of using the latest RancherOS URL.
+We recommend using a specific version so you know which version of RancherOS that you are installing.

 ```
 $ docker-machine.exe create -d hyperv \